Updated August 30, 2019.

 This ornament is based on Christmas quilts which have large trees made up of triangular patches of many different kinds of green fabric.
 A trunk of brown is added along with white and red borders.
 The green threads should be mostly solid or variegated with only slight changes in color.
 Tweeded threads add interest while not changing color.

-This ornament works up very quickly and makes an unusual decoration for the tree.
+This ornament can be stitched very quickly and makes an unusual decoration for the tree.
 To make the ornament you will need:

 - 5 different green threads from your stash

-- 1 shade brown yarn in a matte color
+- 1 shade brown yarn in a matte color, Rainbow Tweed is perfect

 - 1 skein red variegated yarn